 Elyss McCleary's practice explores the interrelation of vibration and colour.
-She looks at compostions in her peripheral surrounds and is engaged with ideas of colour synesthesia and how colours are defined and interpreted.
-Responding intuitively with immediate application of paint, where things are positioned to various spaces outside and inside, the work gives intimacy to spacial energies and forms.
-This process uses colour to investigate how shapes and settings are traditionally perceived, reconfiguring them from static entities.
-McCleary's signature abstract paintings draw on a variety of resources and often employ built assemblages installed within the work.
+Responding intuitively where things are positioned to various spaces outside and inside, the work gives intimacy to spatial energies and forms.
+This process uses colour to investigate how shapes and settings are seen and perceived.
+McCleary's paintings draw on a variety of resources and often employ built assemblages installed within the work.
 The paintings are based on portraits of ideas of space and feelings.
-The work questions learnt colour hierarchy and the weight and meaning of each extended gestural mark.

 Elyss holds a Masters of Contemporary Art from the University of Melbourne Victorian College of the Arts (2016), a Bachelor of Fine Arts Drawing from RMIT University (2007) and in Diploma in Photography from National Arts School, Sydney (1999).
 Recent exhibitions in Melbourne include The Pinkness, Tristian Koenig, 2019, Open Eye Signal, Fort Delta, 2018, The Man with Three Names, LON Gallery,What’s Happening Here?, Hawthorn Town Hall, 2017 , Bedrooms, Rubicon Ari 2016, in Newcastle co curator of A Second Shadow, Prelude and Trail, The Lock up, 2015.